mohammadhadiaarabi/mohammadhadiaarabi.github.io/_pages/about.md

 My fields of interest falls in the area of image analysis for Magnetic Resonance Imaging (MRI) in Medicine.

-More specifically, the analysis of Diffusion MRI which can be used to investigate the microstructural organization in the human brain, tractography Human Brain Connectome.
+More specifically, the analysis of Diffusion MRI which can be used to investigate the microstructural organization in the human brain, tractography Human Brain Connectome .